Credit Evaluation & Policy

 Human Ecology's semester system awards quarter system credits by calculating .67 credits per each credit of study at an institution on the quarter system.
 A 3-credit quarter system course therefore will be awarded 2 credits.

-Although credits do transfer, your current college grades will not be calculated into your Cornell GPA.
+Your current college grades are not calculated into your Cornell GPA.
 Transfer credits will not appear on your official Cornell transcript, however your advisors will have access to your previous academic performance for advising purposes.